Return to Savage Borderlands: BAE

 Your eye(s) have been replaced by enhanced ones.
 This give you a free reroll on vision-based Notice rolls plus Low Light Vision (which lets you ignore Dim and Dark Illumination penalties, but not Pitch Black).
 As well, while anyone can use their Echo device to record photos and video, you can do so hands-free.

 Cybernetic Legs (or Wheel)

 Requirements: Novice, Vigor d6+, no Hover Jets mobility, no Watch Me Fall!
 Hindrance

-If human, your legs are now cybernetic.
-If CL4P-TP, your wheel servos and suspension are improved.
+For humans, your legs are now cybernetic.
+For robots, your leg or wheel servos and suspension are improved.
 Either way, this lets you ignore 1 point of penalties from running, unstable platforms, and similar movement.
 It also doubles the distances you can jump per p.
 93.